 Fernando Cordeiro talks about his Vets4Pets business as well as being the most sought-after vet in Harrogate.

 0 min 33s: How have you found yourself in Harrogate and why did you become a vet?
 I arrived to Harrogate 16 years this week.
-I was born in South Africa and then we moved to Portugal when I was six years old and I lived most of my formation period, so education in Portugal, and I decided to be a vet at the last minute influenced by my sister.
-She’s a doctor.
-And we used to live in a rural area of Portugal and I worked, see the farmers working, I was horse riding and I just had always a passion for animals.
+I was born in South Africa and then we moved to Portugal when I was six years old.
+I decided to be a vet at the last minute, influenced by my sister who is a doctor.
+We used to live in a rural area of Portugal and I just had always a passion for animals.
 Previous to that, I lived in Madeira Island.
 It was quite a natural place.

 2 mins 25s: Did you study Veterinary Practice at university?
-I applied to Lisbon University’s Veterinary Faculty.
-It’s a faculty that is the oldest in Portugal, initially was set up for vets to craft horses for the army.
-And then, obviously, it evolved like all the other veterinary schools in Europe.
-And now it covers all bases in terms of research and all the fields of veterinary.
-When I finished university, I went to Holland and my motivation to be a vet was to be a farm vet.
-Farmers in Holland, they also have cats and dogs.
-So, I had a broad exposure.
-When I finished my internship, I went back to Portugal, worked in a very large dairy farm initially.
-After that, I had opportunity to work for farmers association in Algarve with the main objective to eradicate brucellosis.
-So, it was a very interesting job for a young vet because I had to go out to the hills where they have these small farms with some goats and sheep and basically the work was to take blood samples of these animals and to identify the ones that had brucellosis so the farmers would be notified and they could then cull those animals and help to eradicate the disease in Portugal, which was still present.
-After that I had some work with TB, which is not a big issue in Portugal.
+I applied to Lisbon University’s Veterinary Faculty, the oldest in Portugal.
+Initially, it was set up for vets to craft horses for the army which evolved to cover all bases in terms of research and veterinary.
+When I finished university, I went to Holland to be a farm vet, then I went back to Portugal and worked in a very large dairy farm.
+After that, I had the opportunity to work for the farmers association in Algarve with the main objective to eradicate brucellosis.
+It was a very interesting job for a young vet because they have these small farms with goats and sheep.
+We took blood samples of these animals to identify the ones that had brucellosis.
+The farmers would be notified to then cull those animals and help to eradicate the disease in Portugal, which was still present.

 6 mins 33s: Were there no mass killings or BSE?
 With BSE, it was a more methodical.
-So, basically, they would test the animals that were showing the signs and then all the animals that had contact with an animal that had the symptoms and was positive, they had to be culled.
-So, there was still a lot of culling, unfortunately, at the time.
-So, any animal that had contact had to be culled but it was a more clinical approach.
-So, they went and [inaudible][07:11].
-Old cows have now any individual numbers.
-So, obviously that can be traced and all the movements are recorded.
-So, if they find a positive animal, they can go through the records and catch all at court.
-So, it was a very precise and very methodical approach to eradicate BSE as we culled.
+Basically, they would test the animals that were showing the signs and then all the animals that had contact with an animal that had the symptoms and was positive, they had to be culled.
+There was still a lot of culling, unfortunately, at the time.
+Any animal that had contact had to be culled but it was a more clinical approach.
+All cows now have an individual number so that can be traced and all the movements are recorded.
+If they find a positive animal, they can go through the records and catch all that caught it.
+It was a very precise and very methodical approach to eradicate BSE as we culled.

 8mins 29s: How have you got from dealing with the BSE crisis to being a very well-known vet in Harrogate?
 What was the next stage in your career?
 I always had the objective to go back to practice.
 Initially, I didn’t know which practice I would have, if it would be a farm practice or small animals but life leads us to certain areas.
 And especially after having children, the small animals, the pets reignited the passion for that.